Your Best First Credit Card: 12 Options for Beginners and Students

 Although the Amex Blue Cash Preferred does charge an annual fee, it comes with a generous rewards program, especially if you frequently shop at U.S. supermarkets.

-• Welcome offer: Earn a $250 statement credit after spending $3,000 on purchases in the first 6 months.
+• Welcome offer: Earn a $250 statement credit after spending $3,000 on eligible purchases in the first 6 months.
 Terms apply.

 Best credit cards if you want to earn travel rewards